betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 More than year would pass before NASA finally selected the Lunar Orbit Rendevous (LOR) mission plan involving two separately piloted and radically different vehicles each with its own AGC controlling a substantially different configuration of GN&C sub-systems.
-These would be the first digitally controlled, fly-by-wire vehicles ever created.
+These would be the first all digitally controlled, fly-by-wire vehicles ever created.
 At the heart of it all, AGC software would control everything.
 Even so called *manually controlled* inputs would first pass through AGC software before affecting the relevant hardware.